Architecture of Poland: Renaissance

 The Renaissance came to Poland as a court fashion thanks to King Sigismund, who became acquainted with this stylistics in Buda, at the court of his Hungarian uncle.
 Sigismund invited Italian craftsmen from Buda to Kraków, where they created the first Italian Renaissance piece in Poland, the Tomb of John I Albert in the Wawel Cathedral (between 1502 and 1506) and remodelled in the new manner the Wawel Castle.
 One of the masterpieces of this time is also the Sigismund's Chapel of the Wawel Cathedral.

-Later, the Renaissance architecture was especially popular in the secular architecture (the cloth hall in Krakow, the town halls in Poznań, Tarnów, Sandomierz and Chełmno as well as town houses on the market squares in Zamość, Kazimierz Dolny and Lublin).
-In religious architecture Renaissance influences are visible in the Zamość Cathedral, in the church of St. Bartholomew and John the Baptist in Kazimierz Dolny, in the Bernardine churches of Lublin and Lviv (today Ukraine) as well as in many synagogues (e.g. the Old Synagogue in Krakow and Zamość Synagogue).
+Later, the Renaissance architecture was especially popular in the secular architecture and is represented by the cloth hall in Krakow, many town halls (e.g. in Poznań, Tarnów, Sandomierz and Chełmno), town houses on the market squares (e.g. in Zamość, Kazimierz Dolny, Lublin, Warsaw and Lviv) and castles (e.g. the Baranów Sandomierski Castle, Krasiczyn Castle and Krzyżtopór Castle).

+In religious architecture Renaissance influences are visible in the Zamość Cathedral, in the church of St. Bartholomew and John the Baptist in Kazimierz Dolny, in the Bernardine churches of Lublin and Lviv (now Ukraine) as well as in many synagogues (e.g. the Old Synagogue in Krakow and Zamość Synagogue).
 Moreover, a specific group of churches, inspired by the Romanesque tradition of the region, was built in Mazovia (Płock, Pułtusk, Brochów, Brok).
+Late mannierism from the time of the Counter-Reformation is represented by the Kalwaria Zebrzydowska calvary complex.

 The Renaissance architecture in the northern cities developed under the influence of Dutch Mannierism.
-The most important examples are the Great Armoury and the Green Gate in Gdańsk, as well as many town houses in Toruń and Elbląg (e.g. Jost von Kampen house in Elbląg).
+The most important examples are the Great Armoury, Green Gate and Old Town City Hall in Gdańsk, as well as many town houses in Gdańsk, Toruń and Elbląg (e.g. Jost von Kampen house in Elbląg).

-Within the borders of modern Poland are also some important Renaissance buildings built in the lands of the Holy Roman Empire like the castle in Szczecin or the castle and the town hall in Brzeg, as well as the church in Żórawina.
+Within the borders of modern Poland are also some important Renaissance buildings built in the lands of the then Holy Roman Empire like the castle in Szczecin or the castle and the town hall in Brzeg as well as the church in Żórawina.